Ben55565/Ben55565/README.md

 ## About Me

-- 🎓 I’m a 3rd year Computer Science student.
+- 🎓 I’m a Computer Science Graduate.

 - 💪 Ambitious, self-motivated, hardworking and a great team player.